CPK Insurance

 The biggest factors are your coverage limits, claims history, location, industry or risk profile, and policy endorsements, and Montana pricing is also shaped by market conditions such as 240 active insurers and a premium index near the national average.

-There is no one-size-fits-all state minimum in the provided data, but carriers will usually require underlying commercial liability limits that fit your operations, plus information about your employees, vehicles, revenue, and claims history.
+There is no one-size-fits-all state minimum, but carriers will usually require underlying commercial liability limits that fit your operations, plus information about your employees, vehicles, revenue, and claims history.

 Businesses with vehicles, customer traffic, job sites, or higher asset values should look closely at it, especially in healthcare, retail, accommodation and food service, agriculture, and construction.